-Until further order of the court, voters are not required to show photo ID.
-The law was enjoined by a federal district court on December 31, 2019.
-This page will be updated if new information becomes available.
-Visit https://www.ncsbe.gov/Voter-ID for more information.
+Currently, voters are not required to show photo ID in elections in North Carolina.
+This page will be updated when new information becomes available.
+Visit https://www.ncsbe.gov/voting/voter-id for more information.

 - To make rules and instructions for the guidance of election officers and voters;

 - To appoint and/or remove chief judges, judges, assistants, and other officers of elections, and designate the precinct in which each shall serve;